Hi!

 My approach is best described as computational cognitive science: trying to discover the high-level algorithms of cognition using agent-based simulations, computational models, and behavioral experiments.

-In one project, I am exploring how the visual structure of the environment can guide planning.
+In one project, I explored how the visual structure of the environment can guide planning.
 I also think about the models underlying physical understanding in humans and machines (and where they differ).

-I’m currently a fifth (and final) year PhD student at the Department of Cognitive Science at UC San Diego.
-I work with Judith Fan (Stanford), David Kirsh (UCSD) and Marcelo Mattar (NYU).
+I completed my PhD in Cognitive Science at UC San Diego and, as a visiting scholar, at Stanford University.
+I worked with Judith Fan (Stanford), David Kirsh (UCSD) and Marcelo Mattar (NYU).

 I also work as a VJ and visual artist—find my artistic work at vj.felixbinder.net.